fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-getting-started-guide.md

 ## Next steps 🫡

-While you can run the Network Node as described here, in our getting started guide, it's required to set up the Network Node correctly and securely!
-It requires some degree of patience, knowledge and time to go through our guides but we offer a recommendation to have it ready quickly.
+While you can run the Network Node as described here, it's required to set up the Network Node correctly and securely!
+It requires some degree of patience, knowledge and time to go through our guides but we provide a recommendation to have it ready quickly!

-Our recommendation is to use our Docker compose Stack, as it provides additional services for monitoring, analytics, a reverse proxy to allow you to decorate the service with a nice custom domain name and [SSL/TLS security](../Network%20nodes/fleek-network-securing-a-node-with-ssl-tls.md), etc.
+Our recommendation is to use our Docker compose Stack, as it provides additional services for monitoring, analytics, and a reverse proxy to allow you to decorate the service with a nice custom domain name and [SSL/TLS security](../Network%20nodes/fleek-network-securing-a-node-with-ssl-tls.md), etc.

-Find our guide on Running a node in a Docker container [here](../Network%20nodes/fleek-network-running-a-node-in-a-docker-container.md).
+Find our guide on Running a node in a Docker container [here](../Network%20nodes/fleek-network-running-a-node-in-a-docker-container.md), or the [assisted installer](./fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md) for quick onboarding.

-***

 ## Final Thoughts